 6.1.
 A full vehicle including at least the seat to be tested and all necessary seat and head restraint equipment.

 6.2.
 A vehicle body in white including at least the seat to be tested and all necessary seat and head restraint equipment as well as all necessary equipment for the activation of dynamic head restraints.
 Where a manufacturer requests, a seat belt, equivalent to that used in the vehicle, and its anchorages may be used.
+This does not make sense, not sure what it is trying to say.

 6.3.
 Where the performance of the seat is assessed independent of the vehicle, a seat equipped with its head restraint and all necessary attachment hardware, as well as all necessary equipment for the activation of dynamic head restraints.
 Where a manufacturer requests, a seat belt, equivalent of that used in the vehicle, and its anchorages may be used.
+Same as above

 Annex 1